1 London Street,

 In most cases the trustee positions taken on by our staff are active roles requiring considerable effort and time commitment (for example as chairperson or treasurer).

-In addition to the above, a member of staff sits on the fundraising committee for PALS (a charity for disabled children) and one of our partners is a deacon of the Roman Catholic Diocese of Portsmouth.
+In addition to the above, a member of staff sits on the fundraising committee for PALS (a charity for disabled children) and another is on the Wargrave Lido fundraising committee.

 Governors / school involvement